Residency Programme

 Shandy Hall - The former home of Laurence Sterne, author of Tristram Shandy, in Coxwold, North Yorkshire, a place of great literary and architectural character, housing the world's most complete collection of Sterne's published works.

-Shipley Art Gallery - A Gateshead gallery of considerable distinction, holding one of the finest provincial collections of Dutch and Flemish Old Master paintings in the UK, alongside a nationally recognised programme of contemporary craft.
+Shipley Art Gallery - A Gateshead gallery of considerable distinction, holding one of the finest provincial collections of Dutch and Flemish Old Master paintings in the UK, alongside a programme of contemporary craft.

-Beamish, The Living Museum of the North - An open-air museum set across 350 acres in County Durham, recreating everyday life in the North East across four historic periods from the 1820s to the 1950s.
+Beamish, The Living Museum of the North - An open-air museum set across 350 acres in County Durham, recreating life in the North East across four historic periods from the 1820s to the 1950s.

 Durham Cathedral - One of the great Romanesque buildings of Europe and a UNESCO World Heritage Site.